-The Online Genealogical Index (aka OGI) helps researchers avoid wasting time when looking at incomplete resources or by manually searching multiple sites to find the correct locations and year ranges.
+The Online Genealogical Index (aka OGI) helps researchers avoid manually searching through multiple sites to find the correct locations and year ranges.
 They will save hours of research time by finding the exact website they need.

 As of October 2014, the OGI is online thanks to the technical skills and enthusiasm of David Sheppard, a lifelong family friend.
 The Online Genealogical Index will always be free as a resource for researchers.
 Users of the OGI are invited to consider donating a small amount if they find the index to be useful.
 This helps offset the cost of hosting the site.

 * LDS Church members now have free access to Ancestry, findmypast and My Heritage by visiting this site: https://familysearch.org/partneraccess